-Airline operators and/or their ground handling agents are required to vacate Check-in Facilities by the end of their check-in time allocation so as to allow the next airline operator and/or their ground handling agents access.
+Airline operators and/or their ground handling agents are required to vacate Check-in Facilities by the end of their check-in time allocation so as to allow the next airline operator and/or their ground handling agents' access.
 This includes the removal of airline specific totems that must be returned to approved storage locations.
 Melbourne Airport will provide adequate storage space to facilitate the storage of approved totem signage.
-All airline specific stationery will need to be returned to their airline's or ground handling agent's office.
+All airline specific stationery will need to be returned to their airlines' or ground handling agents' office.
 No check-in stationary, signage or other equipment is to be kept in an unsecured location or on the general public area of the check-in area when not in use.

-If an airline operator and/or its ground handling agent indicates that it will or may require an extended check-in opening, the airline operator and/or its ground handling agent must liaise with the ACC.
+If an airline operator and/or its ground handling agent indicates that it will or may require an extended check-in opening, the airline operator and/or its ground handling agent must liaise with the IOC.
+Whilst every effort will be made to provide extended check-in times, this will not always be possible due to operational requirements.

-4.1.1.3 Check-In Allocation Methodology
+4.1.3 Check-In Allocation Methodology